 Does a Misdemeanor Show Up on a Background Check After 7 Years?

-How long does a misdemeanor show up on a background check for the federal government?
+How long does a misdemeanor appear on a background check for the federal government?
 Misdemeanors will show up on a background check after 7 years if an FBI check is performed.
 An FBI Criminal history check is a federal check and is therefore allowed to view an individual’s entire criminal history information.

-The only time that a misdemeanor will not show up on a background check is when the check is performed by a private employer that resides in a 7-year-state or a state that has some kind of law that would prohibit this information from being present.
+The only time that a misdemeanor will not show up on a background check is when the check is performed by a private employer that resides in a 7-year state or a state that has some kind of law that would prohibit this information from being present.
 For example, besides 7-year states, there are several states that will seal certain kinds of records after a certain amount of time.

 Will a Misdemeanor Show Up on a Background Check After 10 Years?